Serums, Reviews, Skincare

 Niacinamide is a skincare powerhouse that can:

-Other skin-benefiting extracts include Oat kernel, Calendula, Catnip flower, Raspberry leaf, Wild indigo, Cogon grass ferment, Mistletoe, Centella Asiatica, Fermented soybean, and chickweed.
+Other skin-benefiting extracts include Oat kernel, Calendula, Catnip flower, Raspberry leaf, Wild indigo, Cogon grass ferment, Mistletoe, Fermented soybean, and chickweed.
 All these are commonly used ingredients in most Belif products with anti-inflammatory, skin conditioning, and anti-oxidizing properties.
 Calendula has additional sebum-controlling benefits, whereas Raspberry leaf extract is a vitamin and mineral-rich astringent and moisturizing plant.

 The remaining ingredients are less significant, although they play a good role in making up the product’s consistency, preservation, and absorbency.
 Belif always uses quality ingredients, so you can see that most of these are flagged “safe” on CosDNA despite being only “side dishes.”
 Most of these are moisturizers, solvents, fragrances, and preservatives, so I don’t want to go on and elaborate on them.